The Jewish Federations make caring for Holocaust survivors a key priority, helping them to live more comfortably in their homes.

-With local agencies and Claims Conference funding at capacity, the Jewish Federations are anticipating a surge in requests for services including home healthcare, counseling, transportation, socialization, nutrition and emergency assistance.
+With local agencies and Claims Conference funding at capacity, and a population that is aging, the Jewish Federations are anticipating increased requests for services including home healthcare, counseling, transportation, socialization, nutrition and emergency assistance.

-In 2015, JFNA launched the Center for Advancing Holocaust Survivor Care, to advance innovations in person-centered, trauma-informed supportive services for Holocaust survivors.
+In 2015, JFNA launched the Center for Advancing Holocaust Survivor Care, to advance innovations in person-centered, trauma-informed services for Holocaust survivors.
+This federally funded program provides grants to local organizations to help Holocaust survivors, and ultimately other older adults impacted by trauma.

-Additionally, Jewish Federations initiated a $45 million fundraising campaign to help communities meet their needs and provide the required match to the federal program.
+Additionally, Jewish Federations exceeded a $45 million fundraising campaign to help communities meet their needs and provide the required match to the federal program.

 Learn how you can help a survivor in need with a donation to the Fund for Holocaust Survivors.